playframework/playframework/documentation/manual/releases/release30/migration30/Migration30.md

 ### Migration from Akka to Pekko

 Play 3.0 migrated from Akka to Pekko.
-The migration is fairly straightforward, primarily involving renaming imports, packages, class names, method names, and configuration keys from Akka to Pekko.
+The migration is fairly straightforward.
+You will primarily need to rename imports, packages, class names, method names, and configuration keys from Akka to Pekko.
 No significant code refactoring should be necessary.
 The Pekko project provides detailed migration guides:

 * [Pekko Migration Guide](https://pekko.apache.org/docs/pekko/current/project/migration-guides.html)
 * [Pekko HTTP Migration Guide](https://pekko.apache.org/docs/pekko-http/current/migration-guide/index.html)